Aliases for AKT1 Gene

 GeneCards Summary for AKT1 Gene

 AKT1 (AKT Serine/Threonine Kinase 1) is a Protein Coding gene.
-Diseases associated with AKT1 include Cowden Syndrome 6 and Proteus Syndrome, Somatic.
-Among its related pathways are Transcription Androgen Receptor nuclear signaling and E-cadherin signaling in keratinocytes.
-GO annotations related to this gene include identical protein binding and protein kinase activity.
+Diseases associated with AKT1 include Cowden Syndrome 6 and Proteus Syndrome.
+Among its related pathways are MET promotes cell motility and Constitutive Signaling by AKT1 E17K in Cancer.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is AKT3.

 UniProtKB/Swiss-Prot for AKT1 Gene